wagtail/wagtail/docs/topics/search/index.md

 # Search

 Wagtail provides a comprehensive and extensible search interface.
-In addition, it provides ways to promote search results through "Editor's Picks".
+In addition to providing comprehensive and extensible search interface, it provides ways to promote search results through "Editor's Picks".
 Wagtail also collects simple statistics on queries made through the search interface.

 ```{toctree}
 ---